Curriculum

 - Here are some strategies to help make the best of your time reading with your child: www.k12reader.com

-- Speaking of math, manipulatives are an important part of math practice that can be difficult to replicate at home.
+- In math, manipulatives are an important part of math practice that can be difficult to replicate at home.
 Cereal, uncooked beans, and marshmallows are perfect for counting, addition, subtraction, multiplication, and division practice.
 If you are working on place value, pretzel sticks, licorice, straws, toothpicks, or other long stringy items are great for representing tens.

 If you need support in helping your child at home, please feel free to contact us by clicking our names below.